-The Chief Executive Officer and other staff trustees only receive remuneration in respect of services they provide undertaking the roles of Chief Executive Officer and staff, and not in respect of their services as trustees.
+The Principal and other staff trustees only receive remuneration in respect of services they provide undertaking the roles of Principal and staff, and not in respect of their services as trustees.
 Other trustees did not receive any payments, other than expenses, from the academy trust in respect of their role as trustees.
-During the year, travel and subsistence payments totalling £213 (2017: £93) were reimbursed to 1 trustee (2017: 1 trustee).
+During the year, travel and subsistence payments totalling £93 (2016: £65) were reimbursed to 1 trustee (2016: 1 trustees).